A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 How have India and Pakistan responded?

-India has not publicly blamed any group for the attack but has justified its retaliatory moves as a response to Pakistan’s alleged “support for cross-border terrorism.”
+India has justified its retaliatory moves as a response to Pakistan’s alleged “support for cross-border terrorism.”

 New Delhi has closed a key border crossing and further restricted already limited visas for Pakistani citizens.
-It also expelled military, naval and air advisors from the Pakistani High Commission in New Delhi.
+It also expelled military, naval and air advisers from the Pakistani High Commission in New Delhi.

 It also suspended its role in the Indus Water Treaty, an important water-sharing pact between India and Pakistan that has been in force since 1960 and is regarded as a rare diplomatic success story between the two fractious neighbors.